MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ## Learn about resource groups

 A resource group is a container for Azure resources.
 To create a resource group, you need role permissions of `contributor` or higher in your subscription.

 ### Create a resource group

-1. A resource group name must be unique.
+1. A resource group name must be globally unique.
 First check if the name you want is available using the [az group exists](/cli/azure/group#az-group-exists) command.

    ```azurecli-interactive
    az group exists --name <theNameIwant>